aurelberra/stopwords/rationale.md

 I manually filtered the results to discard the (still numerous) lemmatisation bugs, selected the relevant invariable words and extended the relevant variable words to their whole paradigms for the sake of consistency (as far as it is possible, one should find all forms of *sum* or none, not all forms except *est*, *sum* and *es*).

 In extending paradigms I mostly relied on the lists provided with the [Diogenes](http://community.dur.ac.uk/p.j.heslin/Software/Diogenes/) software by Peter Heslin, occasionally augmenting or correcting them (e.g. for the forms of *sum*).
+These lists include not only inflected forms, but also many contracted forms (crases) and elided forms, and dialectal forms.

 I compared my results with the lists of the [Dickinson College Commentaries Core Vocabulary](http://dcc.dickinson.edu/vocab/core-vocabulary), a project led by Christopher Francese providing “the thousand most common words in Latin and the 500 most common words in ancient Greek”.